-Léon de Bruxelles is a French restaurant specialized in Belgian food, more precisely mussels and french fries.
-Léon de Bruxelles is a franchise originally created by a Belgian family who has run an over 100 year old Brussels restaurant named Chez Léon.
+Leon de Bruxelles is a French restaurant specializing in Belgian food, more precisely mussels and french fries.
+Leon de Bruxelles is a franchise originally created by a Belgian family that has run an over 100-year-old Brussels restaurant named Chez Léon.

-In this article we will see if this franchise is a place you should try and is it worth your time and money.
+In this article, we will see if this franchise is a place you should try and if it is worth your time and money.

-The Léon de Bruxelles we tried eat in a city named Villiers, the outside of the restaurant is painted mostly in green and there is plenty of parking spaces.
+The Léon de Bruxelles we attempted to eat at in Villiers has a mostly green exterior and plenty of parking spaces.

-In front of the restaurant is mainly places for disabled and this place is not the most easy to walk in to be honest as the direction is not quite intuitive.
-This is the kind of place you would drive and park in rather than walk in, in my opinion.
+In front of the restaurant are mainly places for the disabled, and this place is not the easiest to walk into, to be honest, as the direction is not quite intuitive.
+This is the kind of place you would drive to and park in rather than walk into, in my opinion.

-Inside the restaurant you will see first the bar and the walls that they decorated with many old photo frames.
-They also have a children’s play area but that specific day the air castle was down.
-Inside the restaurant looks very traditional and reminiscent of the sea.
+Inside the restaurant, you will first see the bar and the walls, which they have decorated with many old photo frames.
+They also have a children’s play area, but that specific day the air castle was down.
+Inside, the restaurant looks very traditional and reminiscent of the sea.

-The tables are pretty confortable and the place even though it has a lot of stones still feels warm.
-There are two menus which are the same but in different forms.
+The tables are pretty comfortable, and the place, even though it has a lot of stones, still feels warm.
+There are two menus that are the same but in different forms.

-The menu is mainly Belgian dishes, the theme of the restaurant is seafood more precisely mussels.
-The restaurant serving Belgian food and Belgium having the North Sea, it’s only natural that everything is about seafood and fish including burgers.
+The menu is mainly Belgian; the theme of the restaurant is seafood, more precisely mussels.
+With the restaurant serving Belgian food and Belgium having the North Sea, it’s only natural that everything is about seafood and fish, including burgers.

-They also serve beer, wine, drinks and desserts.
-The menu is only French language at least at this specific location.
+They also serve beer, wine, drinks, and desserts.
+The menu is only available in French, at least at this specific location.

-The most popular dishes on the menu is Nos Cocottes, mussels cooked in a large pot with different ingredients of your choice.
-For example mussels with curry madras or with wine, blue cheese, etc.
+The most popular dish on the menu is Nos Cocottes, mussels cooked in a large pot with different ingredients of your choice.
+For example, mussels with curry madras or with wine, blue cheese, etc.

-This is my first time eating at the restaurant, my impression about the service was very good and the staff was professional.
-They saw us with a baby and asked if we needed a chair for the baby to sit on the sofa, they were very welcoming and we were served quickly.
+This is my first time eating at the restaurant; my impression of the service was very good, and the staff was professional.
+They saw us with a baby and asked if we needed a chair for the baby to sit on the sofa; they were very welcoming, and we were served quickly.

-I was surprised because the fried small fish were delicious and crispy, acras Léon was very salty for me but yet delicious especially with the tartare sauce served.
+I was surprised because the fried small fish were delicious and crispy, while León was very salty for me but still delicious, especially with the tartare sauce served.

-We ordered a Léon and Affligem’s beer, Léon beer is lighter and tastes better in my opinion, probably better for women and men tends to like stronger beer.
+We ordered a Léon and Affligem’s beer; the Léon beer is lighter and tastes better in my opinion, probably better for women, while men tend to like stronger beer.

-For the main dishes, we chose the main course Cocottes Léon, Moules Gratinées Léon , Poêlée de crevettes Cajun.
+For the main dishes, we chose Cocottes Leon, Moules Gratinées Leon, and Poêlée de Crevettes Cajun.

 The Cocottes Léon

-The Cocottes Léon consists of mussels with Isigny Ste-Mère whipped cream, celery, chives, white wine.
+The Cocottes Leon consist of mussels with Isigny Ste-Mère whipped cream, celery, chives, and white wine.

-For me the mussels were very big and salty with the taste of the sea, very fresh and very well prepared.
-The mussels are cooked in a large pot were the best in taste, you could still taste the product.
+For me, the mussels were very big and salty, with a taste of the sea, very fresh, and very well prepared.
+The mussels cooked in a large pot were the best in taste, but you could still taste the product.

 The Moules Gratinées Léon

-They cook mussels with Grana Padano AOP, Emmental cheese, Isigny-Ste-Mère fresh cream, shallots, breadcrumbs, and eat with french fries
+They cook mussels with Grana Padano AOP, Emmental cheese, Isigny-Ste-Mère fresh cream, shallots, and breadcrumbs and eat them with french fries.

-The Moules Gratinées Léon let me down because it was too much cheese to taste the mussels and it was not enough for one person.
-Also it was served cold and the taste of the mussels was in retreat, perhaps for this kind of dish they use different kind of mussels or at least older ones.
+The Moules Gratinées Léon let me down because there was too much cheese to taste the mussels, and it was not enough for one person.
+Also, it was served cold, and the taste of the mussels was in retreat; perhaps for this kind of dish they use different kinds of mussels or at least older ones.

 The Poêlée de crevettes Cajun

-This dish consist in Marinated shrimp, Cajun spices, roasted peanuts, coriander with rice.
+This dish consists of marinated shrimp, Cajun spices, roasted peanuts, coriander, and rice.

-As everyone knows Cajun spices is made from paprika, cumin, salt powder, garlic powder, onion powder, black pepper, thyme, dried oregano, cardamom, caraway seed, dried basil, dried mustard.
-So when mixed with shrimp to cook will create a very delicious taste.
+As everyone knows, Cajun spices are made from paprika, cumin, salt powder, garlic powder, onion powder, black pepper, thyme, dried oregano, cardamom, caraway seed, dried basil, and dried mustard.
+So when mixed with shrimp to cook, it will create a very delicious taste.

-They have fried rice to mix to eat, rice mixed with the sauce is very fragrant and fatty, with a little bit of Cajun spicy.
+They have fried rice to mix to eat; the rice mixed with the sauce is very fragrant and fatty, with a little bit of Cajun spice.

 7.6 out of 10

-For example, the Moules Gratinées Léon and Cajun dish were too small for one person and for the price.
-The positive side is that the fries on some of these menus were all you can eat.
+For example, the Moules Gratinées Léon and Cajun dish was too small for one person and for the price.
+The positive side is that the fries on some of these menus were all you could eat.

-If you go to Léon, just order beer, appetizers and cocottes with mussels.
-Since it’s honestly why they are famous for and their best dish in our opinion.
+If you go to León, just order beer, appetizers, and cocottes with mussels.
+Since it’s honestly what they are famous for and their best dish in our opinion.